GEOS (8-bit operating system): Development

-Written by a group of programmers, the GEOS Design Team: Jim DeFrisco, Dave Durran, Michael Farr, Doug Fults, Chris Hawley, Clayton Jung, and Tony Requist, led by Dougherty, who cut their teeth on limited-resource video game machines such as the Atari 2600, GEOS was revered for what it could accomplish on machines with 64–128 kB of RAM memory and 1–2 MHz of 8-bit processing power.
+Written by a group of programmers at Berkeley Softworks, the GEOS Design Team: Jim DeFrisco, Dave Durran, Michael Farr, Doug Fults, Chris Hawley, Clayton Jung, and Tony Requist, led by Dougherty, who cut their teeth on limited-resource video game machines such as the Atari 2600, GEOS was revered for what it could accomplish on machines with 64–128 kB of RAM memory and 1–2 MHz of 8-bit processing power.

 Unlike many pieces of proprietary software for the C64 and C128, GEOS takes full advantage of many of the add-ons and improvements available for these systems.
 Commodore's 1351 mouse is supported by GEOS, as are its various RAM expansion units.
 GEOS 128 also fully supports the C128's 640×200 high-resolution VDC display mode through a compatible RGB monitor.

 The C64 version of GEOS incorporates a built-in fast loader, called diskTurbo, that significantly increases the speed of drive access on the slow 1541.
 GEOS is the first Commodore software that could use a floppy disk as swap space or virtual memory.
 GEOS 128 can take advantage of the C128's enhanced "burst mode" in conjunction with the 1571 and 1581 drives.
 The Commodore version of GEOS uses a copy protection scheme that renders users' disks unbootable if it detects that the disk has been illegally duplicated.

 Via Berkeley's special geoCable interface converter or other third-party interfaces to connect standard RS-232 or Centronics printers to the Commodore serial bus, GEOS supports a wide variety of printers, including HP PCL printers and the Apple LaserWriter.
 This ability to print to high-end printers was a major factor in making GEOS a desktop publishing platform.

 The Apple II version of GEOS was released as freeware in August 2003.
 The Commodore 64/128 versions followed in February 2004.

 The latest GEOS desktop suite for IBM PC compatibles is Breadbox Ensemble.
 Revivals were seen in the OmniGo handhelds, Brother GeoBook line of laptop-appliances, and the NewDeal Office package for PCs.
 Related code found its way to earlier "Zoomer" PDAs, creating an unclear lineage to Palm, Inc.'s later work.
 Nokia used GEOS as a base operating system for their Nokia Communicator series, before switching to EPOC (Symbian).